 Wineries in the South

 Asconi represents the changing wine landscape.
-Located about 30 minutes south of Chisinau, the winery was founded soon after the Russians left in the early 1990s and privatization of wineries began.
+Located about 30 minutes south of Chisinau, the winery was founded soon after the Russians left in the early 1990s, and the privatization of wineries began.
 The winery was upgraded, the young winemaker studied abroad, and guest cottages with a restaurant were opened.

 The wines showed high quality.
-Of special note were the dry Riesling, Sol Negro Cabernet Sauvignon, the Kiss Me Now brand and the cellar-worthy Limited Asconi wines.
+Of special note was the dry Riesling, Sol Negro Cabernet Sauvignon, the Kiss Me Now brand, and the cellar-worthy Limited Asconi wines.

 The winery offers a wide selection of cellar tours with wine tastings and snacks or traditional meals.
 You tour the cellar in your car, but you need an extra seat for the guide.

-Near Chateau Vartely we stopped at historic, scenic Old Oreil (Orheiul Vechi), a UNESCO heritage site with architectural ruins on rocky hills.
+Near Chateau Vartely we stopped at historic, scenic Old Oriel (Orheiul Vechi), a UNESCO heritage site with architectural ruins on rocky hills.
 The Dacians and Turks both built fortresses on the limestone cliffs.
-We visited the famous 13th century cave monastery built into a cliff; a solitary monk lives there now who depends on the kindness of villagers for daily needs.
+We visited the famous 13th-century cave monastery built into a cliff; a solitary monk lives there now who depends on the kindness of villagers for daily needs.

-The winery’s name, Chateau Vartely, evokes grand European traditions and “Vartely,” meaning “place of stone,” relates to the terroir.
-From the patio, you can see the stream-like Raut River that runs through the rocky Old Oreil valley.
+The winery’s name, Chateau Vartely, evokes grand European traditions, and “Vartely,” meaning “place of stone,” relates to the terroir.
+From the patio, you can see the stream-like Raut River that runs through the rocky Old Oriel valley.
 The chateau includes a hotel and a 250-seat restaurant.